fakkoweb/OgreOculusApp/Readme.md

 The code starts from a fork of OgreOculusSample, available here: https://github.com/Germanunkol/OgreOculusSample.
 A more detailed explanation of which features where included and why can be found in its README.
 They were then extended in this project, by adding tons of features (most of them listed in the TODO list above).
 Also the code has been throughly commented, so hopefully you can easily understand what each non-trivial piece of code does.

-Thanks to Jherico, Nesh88, Germanunkol and Okreylos (VR guru) for helping me solving and understanding most of the problems I had to develop a solution to.
+Thanks also to Jherico, Nesh88, Germanunkol and Oliver Kreylos for helping me solving and understanding most of the problems I had to develop a solution to.